 - Acupuncture should not be carried out to people who have:

 - High fever

-- Extreme weakness after operation, miscarriage, giving birth, during heavy menstruation
+- Extreme weakness after an operation, miscarriage, giving birth, during heavy menstruation

 - Pregnant ladies